 Workshops.
 All the out of class writing you do this term will be workshopped in class.
-Workshops are listed on the Schedule of Reading and Writing Assignments, and workshops are mandatory.
+Workshops are listed on the Schedule of Reading and Writing Assignments; they are conducted in class in small groups, and workshop participation is mandatory.
 That means that I will not accept the essay for a grade unless it is accompanied by workshop drafts.
-You should come to the workshops prepared to present openly your work and to respond critically to the work of your peers.
-You should bring to each workshop session 3 clean, typewritten copies of a complete draft of your essay in progress.
+You will need to come to the workshops prepared to present openly your work and to respond critically to the work of your peers.
+You will bring to each workshop session 3 clean, typewritten copies of a complete draft of your essay in progress.
+You will be given guidelines to keep the workshop focused and productive. π